microsoft/ContextualSP/poset_decoding/README.md

 We will thank the following repos which are very helpful to us.
 - [Fairseq](https://github.com/pytorch/fairseq)

-## CONCAT
+## Contact

-Any question please concat `zeqi DOT lin AT microsoft DOT com`
+Any question please contact `zeqi DOT lin AT microsoft DOT com`